-Term Definition Source Voluntary isolation Indigenous Peoples in voluntary isolation are Indigenous Peoples or segments of Indigenous Peoples who do not maintain sustained contacts with the majority non-Indigenous Population, and who generally reject any type of contact with persons not part of their own people.
+Term Definition Source Voluntary isolation Indigenous peoples in voluntary isolation are indigenous peoples or segments of indigenous peoples who do not maintain sustained contacts with the majority non-indigenous population, and who generally reject any type of contact with persons not part of their own people.
 They may also be peoples or segments of peoples previously contacted and who, after intermittent contact with the nonindigenous societies, have returned to a situation of isolation and break the relations of contact that they may have had with those societies.
-In line with the principle of FPIC, RSPO prohibits oilpalm expansion in these peoples' territories.
-Inter-American Commission onHuman Rights, Indigenous Peoplesin Voluntary Isolation and Initial Contact in the Americas, 2013 Vulnerable groups Any group or sector of society that is at higher risk or being subjected to social exclusion, discriminatory practices, violence, natural or environmental disaster, or economic hardship than other groups, such as Indigenous Peoples, ethnic minorities, migrants, disabled people, the homeless, isolated elderly people, women and children.
-P&C Review 2018 Water security The capacity of a population to safeguard sustainable access to adequate quantities of acceptable quality water for sustaining livelihoods, human well-being, and socio-economic development; for ensuring protection against water-borne pollution and water-related disasters; and for preserving ecosystems in a climate of peace and political stability.
-UN Water, Water Security Infographic
+In line with the principle of FPIC, RSPO prohibits oil palm expansion in these peoples' territories.
+Inter-American Commission on Human Rights, Indigenous Peoples in Voluntary Isolation and Initial Contact in the Americas, 2013 Vulnerable groups Any group or sector of society that is at higher risk or being subjected to social exclusion, discriminatory practices, violence, natural or environmental disaster, or economic hardship than other groups, such as indigenous peoples, ethnic minorities, migrants, disabled people, the homeless, isolated elderly people, women and children.
+P&C Review 2018 Watersequrity The conscitues a population to case quark quetainable access to adequate UN Water, Water Security Watersecurity The capacity of a population to safe guard sustainable access to adequate quantities of acceptable quality water for sustaining lively hoods, human well-being, and socio-economic development; for ensuring protection against water-borne pollution and water-related disasters; and for preserving ecosystems in a climate of peace and political stability.
+Infographic

-Individuals who are employees or former employees who report on illegal, irregular, dangerous or unethical practices or actions by employers which contravene RSPO Code of Conduct and related keydocuments and who may potentially be at risk of reprisal.
+Term Definition Source Whistleblower Individuals who are employees or former employees who reporton illegal, irregular, dangerous or unethical practices or actions by employers which contravene RSPO Code of Conduct and related key documents and who may potentially be a trisk of reprisal.
 This includes individuals who are outside the traditional employee-employer relationship, such as contract workers, temporary workers, consultants, contractors, trainees/interns, volunteers, student workers and former employees.
-Men and women, migrants, transmigrants, contract workers, casual workers and RSPO policy on the protection of HRD, Whistleblowers, Complainants and Community Spokesmen (endorsed by the BoG on 24 September 2018) P&C Review 2018 Man and woman migrants transmigrants contract workers casual workers and P&C Review 2018 employees from all levels of the organisation.
-T GO NOVIOW 2010 The total number of workers employed by the management unit either directly or indirectly.
+RSPO policy on the protection of HRD, Whistleblowers, Complainants and Community Spokesmen (endorsed by BoG on 24 September, 2018) Worker Men and women, migrants, transmigrants, contract workers, casual workers and employees from all levels of the organisation.
+P&C Review 2018 Workforce The total number of workers employed by the management unit either directly or indirectly.
 This includes contract workers and consultants.
-P&C 2013 Young workers are aged 15, or above the minimum age of employment, but under the age of 18.
+P&C 2013 Young person Young workers are aged 15, or above the minimum age of employment, but under the age of 18.
 According to the ILO, "these workers are considered 'children' even where they may legally perform certain jobs."
-ILO Minimum Age Convention, 1973 (138), Article 3 ILO Safety and Health in Agriculture Convention, 2001 (184), Article 16 employees from all levels of the organisation.
-The total number of workers employed by the management uniteither directly or indirectly.
-This includes contract workers and consultants.
-Young workers are aged 15, or above the minimum age of employment, but under the age of 18.
-According to the ILO, "these workers are considered 'children' even
+ILO Minimum Age Convention, 1973 (No.138), Article 3 ILO Safety and Health in Agriculture Convention, 2001 (No. 184), Article 16